 I confess I never noticed this abuse of sunglasses in Italy until my German teacher Claudia, who is actually Austrian, pointed that out to me and my class mates during a lesson.
 There was a comic strip in the book: people on the bus talking one another.
 She said: “This could have happened exactly in the same way here in Italy, but everyone would have worn sunglasses”.
 We mates were pretty puzzled.
 None of us seemed aware of the sunglasses matter.

 I wear sunglasses…when there’s sun and its rays bother my eyes.

 But I don’t wear sunglasses after dusk.
 Or… not long after 🙂

 You’re surely Italian!

 Two years ago I travelled with my husband along the Romantic Road in Germany and there other people immediately identified me and Matteo as Italians because we wore sunglasses.
 They told us so.
 As a matter of fact we didn’t spot many people wearing sunglasses there.
 But why?
 The sun was dazzling.
 Their loss :).
-I even annoyed two poor Americans and their kids (all wearing sunglasses, rightly ah ah) with this subject.
+Think that I even annoyed two poor Americans and their kids (all wearing sunglasses, rightly ah ah) with this subject.
 I met them on the top of Rothenburg ob der Tauber’s Rathaus tower.
-I was there alone (Matteo was waiting for me downstairs cause he is afraid of heights) so I stroke up a conversation with them.
+I was there alone (Matteo was waiting for me downstairs cause he is afraid of heights).
+So I stroke up a conversation with them.
 They asked me where I was from.
 Italy, I replied.
 And the lady: “Ah, yesterday someone here has mistaken us for Italians”.
 I: “That’s surely because of your sunglasses”.

 What about you?
 Have you a normal and healthy “relationship” with your sunglasses?